Zachry-Corp-RD/rag-tag-ai/README.md

 Each notebook follows a consistent structure: technique explanation, step-by-step implementation, code examples with inline comments, evaluations with comparisons, and result visualizations.

-This blog series helps demystify RAG and makes it easier to understand how it really works, by focusing on the fundamentals, frameworks
+This blog series helps demystify RAG and makes it easier to understand how it really works, by focusing on the fundamentals and frameworks.

 ## 🎯 Why This Series?